SINTEF-AppliedCompSci/MRST/README.md

 Documentation:

-	March et al., A Unified Framework for Fractured Reservoirs, 2020/2021 (Chapter in the upcoming MRST book 'Advanced modelling with MRST', preprint available upon request)
+	March et al., A Unified Framework for Flow Simulation in Fractured Reservoirs, 2021 (Chapter in the upcoming MRST book 'Advanced Modelling with MATLAB Reservoir Simulation Toolbox (MRST)', preprint available upon request)

 Who do I talk to?